An easy way to make DIY stocking holders. Follow this step by step tutorial to make some new Christmas decor for your home.

-First up is the stained one!
-Cut all your wood pieces you need.
+First up is the stained one.
+Cut all the wood pieces you need with a miter saw or jigsaw.
 I cut my top pieces 5 1/2 x 5 1/2 inches and the bases 5 1/2 x 4 inches.

 I made one set that said NOEL and one that read PEACE.
 I have a family of 5 so I used PEACE for my stocking holders DIY.

 Once that’s dry, paint on your stencil.
 I like to use chalk paint.

 Once that is dry, apply the vinyl letters and scrape down well.
 Then you are going to paint another light layer of the same color over the vinyl lettering.
 (For me this was white).
 This is to keep the top layer of paint from bleeding under the vinyl.

 I painted chalk paint and then added some glitter spray paint.
 Paint the bases too!
 Then you can peel off the vinyl letters.
 Amazing, huh??

 Then I pre-drilled some countersunk pilot holes.
 All that is left to do is drill screws through the bottom into the top piece.

-If you want to use them for stocking holders add some hooks or knobs to the front and put them on your mantle!
+If you want to use them for Christmas stocking holders add some hooks or knobs to the front and put them on your mantle!

-You can check out how to make this light up Nativity sign by clicking here!
+You can check out how to make this light-up Nativity sign by clicking here!

 You can use whatever word you want on these DIY stocking holders for mantle.
 You could use your last name to have an entire stocking holder set.